georgetown-cset/Compute_Survey_2022/README.md

 ### Using This Repository

 We are **not** releasing raw data associated with survey responses, due to IRB restrictions associated with this survey project.
 As a result, this repository primarily functions 1) to offer transparency regarding the analysis methods employed in this research and 2) to provide additional analytical results not included in our final paper.

+Note that in addition to the responses collected via the sampling method described in our report, we collected 47 additional responses via distribution to networks.
+These responses were not included in the analysis presented, but all of the paper's core figures are reproduced in the folder `results/supplemental_figures/with_snowball`, and in no cases do our core results change.

 ### Organization